 The Wrong Way to Confront an Issue

-As I mentioned in the last post, sometimes you need to take to confront an issue.
-It takes guts to do so, but it also requires some skill if you want to minimize the damage to your career.
+As I mentioned in the last post, sometimes you need to confront an issue.
+It takes guts, but it also requires skill if you want to minimize the damage to your career.

-Let’s take another example of taking a stand where You had the courage but not all the skills.
+Let’s take an example of taking a stand where You had the courage but not all the skills.

 The hot water way to confront an issue